 16. Get a Folder

-You will have a tonne of paperwork, invoices, screenshot printouts, receipts, letters, court documents and more.
+You will have a multitude of paperwork, including invoices, screenshot printouts, receipts, letters, court documents, and more.
 It’s best to be fully transparent with the process from start to finish.
-If a Lawyer asks you for screenshot photos of her threatening you from 2 years ago, you need to be able to get that super quick to save yourself time, money and failure.
+If a Lawyer asks you for screenshots of her threatening you from two years ago, you need to be able to retrieve them quickly to save yourself time, money, and failure.

 17. Dwelling